snwfdhmp/liquipedia-to-ical/README.md

 ## How does it work ?

 Find the match page of the game you want.
-For example [Rocket League](https://liquipedia.net/rocketleague/Liquipedia:Matches) or [League of Legends](https://liquipedia.net/leagueoflegends/Liquipedia:Matches). **Strictly use pages of this format or it won't work.**
+For example [Rocket League](https://liquipedia.net/rocketleague/Liquipedia:Matches) or [League of Legends](https://liquipedia.net/leagueoflegends/Liquipedia:Matches). <ins>Strictly use pages of this format or it won't work.</ins>

 Your calendar URL is `https://ics.snwfdhmp.com/matches.ics?url=<your_url>`.